thelfer/tfel/docs/web/tfel-material.md

 ## Second moments of the strains

-Some functions allow to compute the second moments of the strains if considering a Hashin-Shtrikman type microstructure.
+Some functions (defined in the header HomogenizationSecondMoments.hxx) allow to compute the second moments of the strains if considering a Hashin-Shtrikman type microstructure.
 More precisely, we consider isotropic spherical inclusions embedded in an isotropic matrix, and we compute the following moments: